DO'S AND DON'TS

 ESSENTIAL CARE TIPS

-How to Prevent Your Swimwear from Yellowing
+How To Prevent Your Swimwear From Yellowing

-Whether it’s your go-to white swim brief or a vibrant, eye-catching print, discoloration can be frustrating and difficult to reverse.
-But don’t worry—understanding the causes of yellowing and how to prevent it can help you extend the life of your swimwear.
+Nothing ruins a sleek, stylish swimsuit faster than yellowing.
+Whether it’s your go-to white swim brief or a vibrant print, discolouration can be frustrating and difficult to reverse.
+Understanding the causes of yellowing can help extend the life of your swimwear.

 Why Does Swimwear Turn Yellow?